 From the TUH EEG Seizure Detection Corpus, 5 patients containing 32 pruned (<1 hour long) files were selected with a total duration of 25,918 seconds for the TUSZ-IRA test.
 According to the most recent version of TUSZ (v1.2.0), there are 12 seizures in this subset.
 First, we consider the intra-expert neurologist’s annotations that were collected for the TUSZ-IRA subset.
 This test set was assigned to 4 neurologists.
 From 4 of these neurologists, one pair was assigned 14 identical files and another pair was assigned 18 identical files.
 Intra-expert level agreement of two pairs are shown in Table 1.
 The agreement between clinician annotator 1 (CAnn-1) and clinician annotator 2 (CAnn-2) on 14 files is almost perfect (~1) according to both OVLP and EPOCH methods.
 Similar evaluation on clinician annotator 3 (CAnn-3) and clinician annotator 4 (CAnn-4) shows very poor performance (~0.2) according to both IRA metrics.
 This is a result of CAnn-4 marking seizures parsimoniously whereas CAnn-3 marked seizures very generously.

 TUSZ-IRA gold-standard annotations were established by taking aggregate markings of the intersecting annotations of neurologists for the first group.
-This approach wasn’t pragmatic for the second group due to a low IRA.
+This approach wasn’t pragmatic for the second group due to low IRA.
 Here, clinician annotator CAnn-3’s annotations were taken as the ground-truth after review of these annotations by an independent expert.

-Table 2 shows pairwise performance on the inter-expert level as gold-standard (Gold-St) vs. aggregate standard (Agg-St) as well on the intra-expert level for student annotators (StAnn).
+Table 2 shows pairwise performance on the inter-expert level as gold-standard (Gold-St) vs. aggregate standard (Agg-St) as well on the intra-student level for student annotators (StAnn).
 The Gold-St vs. Agg-St pair shows almost perfect agreement between two groups with kappa values at 1.0 according to OVLP and 0.87 according to EPOCH.
-On the intra-expert level, every StAnn pair’s IRA scores according to OVLP and EPOCH kappa values show substantial to perfect agreement.
+On the intra-student level, every StAnn pair’s IRA scores according to OVLP and EPOCH kappa values show substantial to perfect agreement.
 From the OVLP IRA results, it can be seen that StAnn1 and StAnn5 show perfect agreement on individual seizure events.
-Less agreement between StAnn1 and StAnn2 indicates that they have disagreement seizure/non-seizure decisions as well as the duration of seizures.
-Overall, the TUSZ-IRA test has highest agreement between among all the IRA tests conducted in this study.
+Less agreement between StAnn1 and StAnn2 indicates that they have disagreement on seizure/non-seizure decisions as well as on the duration of seizures.
+Overall, the TUSZ-IRA test has the highest agreement among all the IRA tests conducted in this study.

 Duke University IRA Test (DUSZ-IRA)

-The Duke university IRA test-set contained records related to 5 patients and 5 ICU-CEEG files for a total duration of 72,001 seconds.
+The Duke university IRA test set contains records related to 5 ICU-CEEG files associated with 5 patients for a total duration of 72,001 seconds.
 According to received gold-standard annotations from Duke University, these files contain 63 seizures for a total seizure duration of 5202 seconds.
-These gold-standard neurologist’s annotations were compared to 4 student annotators’ annotations.
+These gold-standard neurologist’s annotations were compared to 4 student raters’ annotations.
 Table 3 Shows the pairwise agreement between individual student annotators, aggregate student annotations, and gold-standard annotations.

-The IRA kappa value between individual student annotators and gold-standard annotations collected from DU range from moderate to substantial according to both scoring metrics where StAnn1 and StAnn4 shows maximum agreement within the group as well as compared to gold-standard annotations.
+The IRA kappa values between individual student annotators and gold-standard annotations collected from DU range from moderate to substantial according to both scoring metrics where StAnn1 and StAnn4 show maximum agreement within the group as well as compared to gold-standard annotations.
 OVLP results generated DUSZ-IRA test has a very non-symmetric matrix which is representative of the example shown in Figure 4.
-StAnn-2 and StAnn-3 are doing poorly according to both gold-standard and aggregate-standard annotations.
+StAnn-2 and StAnn-3 performed poorly according to both gold-standard and aggregate-standard annotations.

 Emory University IRA Test (EUSZ-IRA)